loteoo/hyperstatic/src/pages/Home/home.md

 If they need dynamic runtime data, they get it from the state as usual.

-Pages can export a `onLoad` hyperapp Action which gets triggered when the page's bundle has been downloaded.
-Not to confuse with an `onCreate` action which would be triggered when a page apprears on screen.
+Pages can export a `Init` hyperapp Action which gets triggered when the page's bundle has been downloaded.
+Not to confuse with an `OnNavigation` action which would be triggered when a page apprears on screen.

 This `onLoad` Action can be used to load data for the page and setup the state in advance for the page.